Disclaimer: I don't own the KuroBasu franchise or its characters, I just like writing gay fiction about them plzkthx

 The smaller vampire nodded numbly, face kept cautiously blank and emotions under wraps from Akashi.
 It was pointless to go against the coven leader any further about this.

-With his other hand, Akashi gestured to the human, who had previously been trying to make herself invisible, to come closer.
+With his other hand, Akashi gestured to the human to come closer.
 She obliged, confused at first, but realization quickly dawned on her.
 There was only one use for a human like her within a vampire coven, so she did what she had always done - she bared her neck.

 They did stay willingly, if only for the fact that they did not know of anything better.
 They were street rats, orphans, people from the dredges of society that Akashi had picked up.
 To them, a life in the coven where they had three meals a day and a sheltered bed was heaven enough.
 They had lost hope of anything better, and Kuroko found that extremely saddening.
 To feed on them would only be perpetuating their delusion that their sole purpose in life was to be a meal for vampires.